snlab/alto-doc/ECS_design_document_template.md

 ----

 ##Branch
 Now we have two branches of our ECS implementation.
 One is totally compatible with OpenDayLight, which located in `master`.
 The other branch `feature/ecs` has the latest code.
-But it depend on a modified L2Switch module beacuse OpenDayLight couldn't provide enough information for ECS.
+These codes can still work in original ODL but it works well on our modified L2Switch module beacuse OpenDayLight couldn't provide enough information for ECS.

 ##Introduction
-ECS is the abbreviation of `Endpoint Cost Service`, which provides the routing cost information between endpoints.
-This design document contains the structure of our ECS implementation.
+ECS is the abbreviation of `Endpoint Cost Service`, which provides the routing cost between endpoints.
+This design document contains the design and implementation information of our latest ECS implementation.

 ##Purpose
 State the purpose of the document; something like: this is functional specificationS of feature "..." which has Jira ID CS-xyzw